DongzeHE/scpca-docs/docs/getting_started.md

 ## Special considerations for CITE-seq experiments

-If you have ADT data from a CITE-seq experiment, you can use the following commands to access raw and normalized ADT expression matrices in the `processed.rds` file object:
+If the dataset that you have downloaded contains samples with ADT data from a CITE-seq experiment, the raw and normalized ADT expression matrices are stored in the `altExp` of the `SingleCellExperiment` object in the `processed.rds` file.
+The following commands can be used to access the ADT expression matrices:

 ```r
 # the raw ADT counts matrix